Azure/azure-sdk-for-js/documentation/writing_tests.md

 - `#node` for tests that are only expected to run on NodeJS.
 - `#live` for tests that should only run live and not be recorded, nor played back.

+These and any other hashtags can be used to provide custom `package.json` scripts to run specific sets of tests.
+We still recommend [using conditionals](#using-conditionals), to ensure that someone reading any test case clearly understands under what conditions this test will be executed or skipped.

 ### Inner parts of a test

 While writing test cases, it will be easier to think of the test case's contents as if there were three clear divisions: